Doubt (2008 film): Production

+Music

+The film score was composed by Howard Shore.

 Reception

 Critical response

-On Rotten Tomatoes, the film has a 79% approval rating based on 220 reviews.
+On Rotten Tomatoes, the film has a 79% approval rating based on 221 reviews.
 The site's consensus reads, "Doubt succeeds on the strength of its top-notch cast, who successfully guide the film through the occasional narrative lull."
-Another review aggregator, Metacritic, gave the film a 68/100 approval rating based on 36 reviews, indicating "generally favorable" reviews.
+Another review aggregator, Metacritic, gave the film a 70/100 approval rating based on 37 reviews, indicating "generally favorable" reviews.

 Critic Manohla Dargis of The New York Times concluded that "the air is thick with paranoia in Doubt, but nowhere as thick, juicy, sustained or sustaining as Meryl Streep's performance."
 Streep's performance as the stern, intimidating and bold principal Sister Aloysius Beauvier was praised, as were Philip Seymour Hoffman and Amy Adams's performances.

 The Observers Philip French wrote, "Doubt is a provocative, pared-down work that in the theatre carried the subtitle 'A Parable', and it has four outstanding performances.
 At the centre are two of the finest actors alive, Meryl Streep and Philip Seymour Hoffman.
 Once again, they prove capable of transforming themselves, creating persuasive characters without adopting excessive make-up or a battery of eccentric mannerisms.
 They're supported by Amy Adams, who has several excellent scenes as Sister James, a young woman of transparent integrity, and by Viola Davis as Mrs Miller, a loving mother attempting to maintain her personal decency under intolerable conditions.
 Davis makes an indelible impression in her single scene."